ctl43/TiMEstamp/README.md

 - **flanking_gcoord**: Coordinates of the extracted flanking segment.
 - **full_range**: Combined span of TE plus flanking region.
 - **timepoint**: Inferred evolutionary timepoint (factor indicating lineage of insertion).

+## Notes and tips
+Because MSAs spanning evolutionarily distant species can be noisy, predicted chimeric insertions may include false positives.
+We strongly recommend **manual review of every candidate** to: (i) verify 5′/3′ breakpoints in the MSA; (ii) confirm orthology and local synteny across species; (iii) rule out assembly gaps, paralogy, or alignment artifacts; (iv) cross-check against independent alignments (e.g., multi-assembly MSAs such as the 447-genome set of Kuderna et al., 2023); and (v) inspect molecular signatures of the TE (e.g., target site duplications [TSDs], and poly(A) tails for LINE-1).

+## Citing TiMEstamp

+If you use **TiMEstamp** in your research, please cite:

+Law CT, Burns KH. *Comparative Genomics Reveals LINE-1 Recombination with Diverse RNAs*. **bioRxiv** [Preprint].
+2025 Feb 3:2025.02.02.635956. doi: 10.1101/2025.02.02.635956.
+PMID: 39975348; PMCID: PMC11838501.